google/android-fhir/codelabs/engine/README.md

     is only created when it's accessed for the first time, not immediately when the app starts.

-1. Add the following convenience methods in the `FhirApplication` class for easier access throughout your application:
+1. Add the following convenience method in the `FhirApplication` class for easier access throughout your application:

     ```kotlin